pagopa/io-app/README.md

 In some version of Linux you may not have Ruby installed.
 In some versions of macOS, bundler is not able to install the dependencies because the ruby provided by the system is not complete enough.

-In those cases, you need to install the bundler using the ruby installed by `rbenv` using the following procedure.
+In those cases, you need to install the bundler using the ruby installed by `asdf` using the following procedure.

 ```
 cd <work-dir>/io-app
-rbenv global $(cat .ruby-version)
+asdf global ruby 2.7.4
 gem install bundler:2.0.2
 ```